pooyavahidi/examples/ai/feature_engineering.md

 - **Geographical Features**: You may have coordinates (latitude, longitude) in your dataset, which can be used to create new features like distance to key locations (e.g., city center, landmark, etc) and replace this new feature with the original coordinates in the dataset.

-## Feature Dimensionality
+## Dimensionality Reduction
-The number of features in a dataset is known as the feature dimensionality.
+The number of features in a dataset is known as the **feature dimensionality**.
 For example the above house price prediction dataset has 5 features (size, bedrooms, population, schools, and population to schools ratio).
 So it has a feature dimensionality of 5.

 **Curse of Dimensionality**: